Corinne Bailey Rae: 1998–2003: Beginnings

-Bailey Rae formed an indie group called Helen, which was inspired by similar acts such as Veruca Salt and L7.
+Bailey Rae formed an indie group called Helen, which was inspired by acts such as Veruca Salt and L7.
 "It was the first time I'd seen women with guitars.
 They were kinda sexy—but feminist.
 I wanted to be like that, at the front of something."
-The group played many gigs around Leeds and, whilst unable to attract offers from any UK labels, were eventually approached by US-based heavy metal record label Roadrunner Records, home to acts such as Slipknot, in 1998.
-This deal disappeared before it was even signed, however, after the bassist became pregnant and the group disbanded. "[Was I] Disappointed?
-I was gutted!
-I had no idea what to do next."
+The group played gigs around Leeds, sharing some venues with the early incarnation of the Kaiser Chiefs.
+Helen were eventually approached by Roadrunner Records—a label better known for extreme metal acts such as Slipknot—who intended to make them their first indie signing.
+The deal collapsed before it was signed, however, after the bassist became pregnant, and the group disbanded.
+Bailey Rae later said she was "gutted" by the breakup and "had no idea what to do next".

-In the three years after she married her first husband, Bailey Rae began working on solo material—this time steering away from her indie past and embarking on a more "soulful" path.
-She collaborated with Leeds-based funk group the New Mastersounds on the track "Your Love Is Mine", which featured on their 2003 album Be Yourself, released by One Note Records.
-The following year she again worked with another Leeds-based group, Home cut Directive, on the song "Come the Revolution", which was the first single from that group's debut album.
+In the years that followed, Bailey Rae moved away from her indie past toward a more "soulful" sound.
+She collaborated with the Leeds-based funk group the New Mastersounds on the track "Your Love Is Mine", which featured on their 2003 album Be Yourself, released by One Note Records.
+The following year she worked with another Leeds act, Homecut Directive, on the song "Come the Revolution".